Clinical Psychology Training Staff & Contact Info

 Temple University

 Psychodynamic psychotherapy, group psychotherapy of severe personality disorders; object relation approaches to marital and family therapy.
-Treatment of adult inpatients.
+Treatment of adult inpatients and dynamics of a therapeutic milieu.
 Efficacy of long-term group therapy in treatment of resistant and character-disordered patients.
 Brief treatment of depression and anxiety.
 Ericksonian and hypnotherapeutic models of psychotherapy.

 Gretchen Diefenbach, Ph.D.